software-architects/time-cockpit-documentation/doc/getting-started/troubleshooting/next-button-missing-configuration-wizard.md

-# CryptographicException…
+# CryptographicException error

+This error may have to effects in time cockpit:

-In Case of a CryptographicException you have to delete time cockpits windows data protection key and perform an initial synchronization.
+* When you see the ```CryptographicException``` error dialog during the startup of time cockpit you have to delete the time cockpits windows data protection key and perform an initial synchronization.

-If case of an initial synchronization without to delte the data protection key before the next Button will be missing in the configuration wizard:
+* When you try to initially set up time cockpit you may be missing the "Next" button in one step of the configuration wizard.

 ![Next Button Missing](images/next-button-missing-en.png "Next Button Missing")